rphln/Swordsong/mechanics.md

   - Healing a character restores part of their lost armor.

+## Turns

+This section describes what the envisioned combat flow currently looks like.

+  - Turns 1–5 — Action points are used primarily for positioning.
+    Correctly placing and moving a character should allow a player to attain the first strike.

+  - Turns 5–10 — All characters are in place.
+Characters are taken down one by one rather than dilluting damage.
+The majority of matches should end in this phase.

+  - Turns 10– — An abundance of action points allows for explosive turns to break the stalemate.

 ## Cards

   - Each character has four copies of their primary skill card and three